 Clause 8.9.3.1 Definition

-Update text of clause 8.9.3.1 as follows:
+Replace the third paragraph of clause 8.9.3.1 with the following:

 Several values of the flags field of the SampleGroupDescriptionBox are defined.
 The two lowest bits of the flags field shall be zero when the box is in a TrackFragmentBox.
 When the box is in a SampleTableBox, either or both of the two lowest bits may be set.